-Create Barrel - Right click on any folder in Explorer viewlet and this command allows you to create a new barrel with export statements for all other files of the same language.
+Create Barrel - Right click on any folder in Explorer viewlet and this command allows you to create a new barrel with export statements for all other modules of the same language or Vue.js modules.

 Auto Barrel - Start - From the command pallete execute this command to have Auto Barrel automatically add and delete export statements as files are added or deleted from the folder.

 Auto Barrel - Stop - From the command pallete execute this command to stop automatic management of barrel files.